Levels of Development (LOD) in BIM | Autodesk

 LOD 100—conceptual design: At this stage, the model represents the basic shape and size of elements without detailed information.
 It’s used to convey the overall design intent.

-LOD 200–schematic design: The model becomes more refined, incorporating approximate quantities, sizes, shapes and locations of elements.
-It helps in analysing spatial relationships and early design concepts.
+LOD 200—schematic design: The model becomes more refined, incorporating approximate quantities, sizes, shapes, and locations of elements.
+It helps in analyzing spatial relationships and early design concepts.

 LOD 350—construction documentation: The model includes detailed assemblies and fabrication or construction-level information.
 It’s used for generating construction documents and shop drawings.